estuary/flow/site/docs/reference/Connectors/capture-connectors/MySQL/MySQL.md

   system variable set to `ROW` (the default value).
 - [Binary log expiration period](https://dev.mysql.com/doc/refman/8.0/en/replication-options-binary-log.html#sysvar_binlog_expire_logs_seconds) set to MySQL's default value of 30 days (2592000 seconds) if at all possible.
   - This value may be set lower if necessary, but we [strongly discourage](#insufficient-binlog-retention) going below 7 days as this may increase the likelihood of unrecoverable failures.
-- A watermarks table.
-The watermarks table is a small "scratch space" to which the connector occasionally writes a small amount of data (a UUID, specifically) to ensure accuracy when backfilling preexisting table contents.
-  - The default name is `"flow.watermarks"`, but this can be overridden in `config.json`.
-  - The watermark table will only ever have one row per capture from that database and that row is updated once per 50k rows scanned in each table during the initial backfill for MySQL databases.
-  - As each table backfills, the previous watermark record will be replaced.
-After the initial backfill, watermark records are updated approximately once per minute.
-At no time does a watermark table have more than one record.
 - A database user with appropriate permissions:
   - `REPLICATION CLIENT` and `REPLICATION SLAVE` privileges.
-  - Permission to insert, update, and delete on the watermarks table.
   - Permission to read the tables being captured.
   - Permission to read from `information_schema` tables, if automatic discovery is used.
 - If the table(s) to be captured include columns of type `DATETIME`, the `time_zone` system variable